lowRISC/opentitan/doc/security/specs/identities_and_root_keys/README.md

 } kmgr_state_t;

 /**
- * Initialise an instance of the Key Manager
+ * Initialize an instance of the Key Manager
  *
  * @param base_addr Base address of an instance of the Key Manager
  * @param kmgr Key Manager state data.